Terrorism in Italy: Second Wave

 Despite Italy having several factors which could have made it a hub of jihadist activity such as proximity to the Middle East and North Africa, relatively porous borders and a large influx migrants from Muslim majority countries, Italy has not experienced the same surge in radicalization as other European countries.
 While 125 individuals with "ties" to Italy, a minority of whom are Italian citizens, left Italy to join the civil war in Iraq and Syria, this is a small number considering that Belgium had 470 and Sweden had 300 such individuals despite both having much smaller populations.
 Since the September 11 attacks in 2001, there have been a small number of plots either thwarted or failed.
 Two individuals born in Italy have been involved in 2010s terrorist attacks, Youssef Zaghba one of the trio of attackers in the June 2017 London Bridge attack while ISIS sympathizer Ismail Tommaso Hosni attacked soldiers at Milan's Central station in May 2017.

 In the 2010s, Italy, like other European countries, experienced an increase in jihadist activities but on a lesser scale.

 In July 2018, a 31-year-old Tunisian was deported from Naples due to ties to extremists.
 He was the 300th deportee due to extremism and the 63rd since the start of 2018.

+In December 2025, nine individuals were arrested for allegedly raising millions of euros for Hamas over the course of over two years under the guise for fundraising for humanitarian aid.
+The police stated that those arrested are "specifically accused of carrying out financing operations believed to have contributed to terrorist activities".